 - Prohibition means “to prohibit” the inferior court from exceeding its jurisdiction.

-Section 124 of the Indian Contract Act says that if in a contract one party promises to save the other party from any loss incurred, it is called contract of indemnity.
-The party who promises is indemnifier and to whom promise is made is indemnity holder.
+Section 124 of the Indian Contract Act says that if in a contract one party promises to save the other party from any loss incurred, it is called a contract of indemnity.
+The party who promises is indemnifier and to whom the promise is made is indemnity holder.